 POLS 001: THE AMERICAN POLITICAL SYSTEM, 3 credit hrs.

 A survey of the politics and processes of American government at the national level: the constitutional foundations of American government, national institutions, chiefly the Presidency, Congress and Supreme Court, and the political forces that shape American government, including elections, parties and interest groups.
-Prereq.: none.
+Prerequisites: none.

 POLS 065: COMPARATIVE POLITICS, 3 credit hrs.

 This introductory course encourages students to look at politics in other countries from a comparative perspective.
 Basic topics in the field include the origins of states, political culture, types of political regimes, political institutions, causes of revolution, the roots of democracy and political development.
 The study of a few select countries and regions helps to illustrate these concepts.
-Prereq.: none.
+Prerequisites: none.

 POLS 075: WORLD POLITICS, 3 credit hrs.